Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 If you would to save the current Rapise test into a new SpiraTest project or if you want to save it against a new test case in the same project, you must first unlink the test.
 To do this click on the `Unlink from Test Case` button.
 This will tell Rapise to remove the stored SpiraTest information from the `.sstest` file so that it can be associated with a new project and/or test case in SpiraTest.

+!!! warning
-*Warning: This operation cannot be undone so please make sure you really want to unlink the current test.*
+    This operation cannot be undone so please make sure you really want to unlink the current test.

 ## Using the Spira Dashboard